 - Take your Scottish Candidate Number (SCN).
-A blank card was in the 'Your Exams 2024' booklet and the number is also on your timetable. - Wear school uniform. - Bring some water to drink in a clear bottle. - Make sure you have some pens (black or blue), a pencil if necessary for rough work, and any other equipment you may require: for example a calculator, ruler or a dictionary. - Arrive in school in good time.
-If you sleep in or have a problem getting to school on time, contact the school immediately. - Look at the exam notice board outside the Bailey Hall each day you are in school in case we have added any additional important information. - Aim to be at your exam room approximately 10 minutes before the start of the exam. - Wait to be invited into the exam room by the invigilator. - Leave any bags and personal possessions in your locker or a safe place.
+You will be issued a card you can write your SCN on to take into your exams. - Wear school uniform. - Bring some water to drink in a clear bottle. - Make sure you have some pens (black or blue), a pencil if necessary for rough work, and any other equipment you may require: for example a calculator, ruler or a dictionary. - Arrive in school in good time.
+If you sleep in or have a problem getting to school on time, contact the school immediately. - Look at the exam notice board outside the Bailey Hall each day you are in school in case we have added any additional important information. - Aim to be at your exam room 10 minutes before the start of the exam. - Wait to be invited into the exam room by the invigilator. - Leave any bags and personal possessions in your locker or a safe place.
 You cannot take your bag into any exam room. - Remember you must not take a mobile phone or any electronic device (except a calculator in certain exams) with you into an exam. - You are not allowed to bring a watch into your exams but clocks will be provided in all exam rooms. - Quietly find your seat in the exam room and settle down quickly and compose yourself for your exam.
 You will be given a seat number for every exam.
 This information will be on your exam timetable and also on the exam notice board. - Listen carefully to all instructions the invigilators will give you. - Check you have the correct exam paper. - Only begin the exam when you are told to do so. - Read the instructions and questions carefully. - Work carefully through the exam paper remembering the advice your teacher has given you. - Remember you have not finished until you see the words, 'End of Question Paper'. - Read over your answers making sure you have done exactly as the questions ask and that your answers make sense. - Expect to remain in the exam room until the invigilator gives you permission to leave.